 The Florida Department of Environmental Protection's Office of Resilience and Coastal Protection manages more than 4.9 million acres of submerged lands and coastal uplands in Florida.
-This office oversees the:

-41 Aquatic Preserves
+Forty-one Aquatic Preserves

-three National Estuarine Research Reserves (Apalachicola in Eastpoint; GTM in St. Augustine; and Rookery Bay in Naples)
+Three National Estuarine Research Reserves (Apalachicola in Eastpoint, GTM in St. Augustine and Rookery Bay in Naples)